 Below we have highlighted specific funding opportunities for individuals from underrepresented and disadvantaged backgrounds.
 For more questions on diversity related grants, or for support in applications preparation, please contact CVI's Office of Research Development.

 Faculty development and diversity are critical to the advancement of the next generation of physicians, researchers, and educators who push forward not only cardiovascular research but also a new definition of standard of care for patients.
 CVI is committed to recruitment from a diverse applicant pool and supporting new faculty during their transition.
 Additionally, Stanford's Office of Faculty Development and Diversity provides several programs intended to foster inclusivity and visibility for members of our diverse faculty community.

-CVI is committed to creating a culture of diversity and acceptance.
+CCVI is committed to creating a culture of diversity and acceptance.
 We are taking steps to increase representation from minority racial, ethnic, and social groups among our leadership, faculty recruits, and invited speakers.
-CVI also wants to ensure that everyone has a voice in our community.
-We are hosting annual anonymous climate surveys to assess ways we can continue to improve our institute's community of inclusion and acceptance.
+CVI wants to ensure that everyone has a voice in our community.
+We administer anonymous climate surveys to assess ways we can continue to improve our Institute's community of inclusion and acceptance.
 In addition, CVI’s monthly steering committee meetings of faculty and staff always include a discussion on current opportunities to promote diversity, equity, and inclusion.

-The CVI is part of the Stanford and School of Medicine community.
+The Cardiovascular Institute is part of the broader Stanford and School of Medicine community.
 Together, we strive to build a diverse, supportive community that advances equity and inclusion.
 Below are some innovative programs that aim to promote diversity.

 School of Medicine Affiliated Offices that recognize the importance of diversity, equity, and inclusion for graduate students, medical students, residents and fellows, postdoctoral fellows, faculty, and staff